neteodorochavez/msds610-eda-pandas/README.md

 ## Getting Started

 Download the [eda-code.ipynb](https://github.com/neteodorochavez/msds610-eda-pandas/blob/main/EDA-Code.ipynb).
 Next, download the [data](https://github.com/neteodorochavez/msds610-eda-pandas/tree/main/data).
-If you'd like to use other datasets, make sure to add them into the data folder.
-The filetypes of choice have a wide range.
+If you'd like to use other datasets, make sure to add them to the data folder.
+The file types of choice have a wide range.

 ## Installation